The project milestones: planning objectives and results

 Project milestones: Simple task or milestone?

-Discern between what to consider a simple desired dates and what to consider a project milestone can be difficult.
+Discern between what to consider a simple desired dates and what to consider a milestone can be difficult.

 More projects are complex, more difficult is to recognize the difference between simple dates and milestone.